What to look for when purchasing a pre-built codebase, common pitfalls to avoid, and how to evaluate if it's actually worth your money.

 - A working demo

-- Clear licensing terms
+- Clear ownership and third-party licensing terms

 Bottom Line